Klukov/example-clinic/README.md

 ## Next Steps:

 1. Configure Spring Exception Handlers
+2. Add and configure checkstyle
-2. Add validation to patient registration - finish USE CASES 1.3
+3. Add validation to patient registration - finish USE CASES 1.3
-3. Finish visit confirmation - USE CASE 1.7
+4. Finish visit confirmation - USE CASE 1.7
-4. Add example usage to USE CASE 1.4
+5. Add example usage to USE CASE 1.4
-5. Implement USE CASE 1.5
+6. Implement USE CASE 1.5
-6. Implement USE CASE 1.6
+7. Implement USE CASE 1.6
-7. Implement USE CASE 1.8
+8. Implement USE CASE 1.8
-8. Decompose SMS and EMAIL visit notification
+9. Decompose SMS and EMAIL visit notification

 ## Infrastructure TODO: